 A minor point, but one that needs iterating I think.
 Placing objects behind each other, and overlapping, not only reinforces a sense of depth, but it’s also more pleasing to the eye.
 Compositionally, the image will feel more cohesive and blend naturally.
 We seldom see things separately.

 This drawing is an example of overlapping subjects.
 I only had photographs of one wolf and I selected the best 3 poses and drew them together as one.
 The perspective was tricky.
 I think it just about works.
-You’ll also notice how the rear wolf is a lighter tone than the first front one.

 3. Create Depth in Your Drawing (or Painting) Using Color